nathangeffen/cagl/docs/userguide.md

 It is intended that the test suite of future versions of CAGL will also be compiled, without generating warnings, and executed with Microsoft's and Intel's C compilers.

 Currently CAGL is tested under GNU/Linux.
 Future tests should also be carried out under Windows and OS X.

+# Reference

+The rest of the manual is a reference guide.
+It is a work in progress and much needs to be done to improve and complete it.

+In this reference:

+*C* in a function, struct or iterator blueprint name denotes a container type.

+*T* denotes the type of an element.